 Thieves' Guild: There are several (and frequently competing) in the City.
 The only named one in the canon is The Downwind Thieves' Guild.

 Garrett's long-term pal and colleague, appearing physically in The Dark Project and The Metal Age.
 His nickname comes from the fact that he's an expert lockpicker, probably one of the most skilled ones in the whole City.
 Garrett busts him out of Cragscleft Prison in the first game and helps him with rescuing his fiancée Jennivere early in the second game.

-Early-Bird Cameo: He makes an appearance in one of the first missions of The Dark Project, but has no on-screen speaking roles until the second game.
+Early-Bird Cameo: He makes an appearance in one of the first missions of The Dark Project - all of it spent unconscious - but has no on-screen speaking roles until the second game.

 I Thought It Meant: No, he is not an illegal boxer from some rundown slum.
 "Boxman" is not a synonym for "boxer", but an archaism for someone who's very good at lockpicking.